Projects & Case Studies

 In this section I describe a selection of the significant & capability-building Culture Transformation, Organisation & Leadership Development projects I’ve led in my career to-date.
 I’ve outlined some of the distinctive features of each project that has grown my capability to lead organisation-wide culture & leadership transformation initiatives.

-This project is notable as a whole organisation culture change to achieve a transformation in performance.
-To-date it has involved working with the Executive Leadership Team & wider management community with the ambition that they engage, inspire and align all employees in co-creating a sustainable, high-performing organisation culture.
+This project was a whole organisation culture change to achieve a transformation in organisation performance.
+It involved working with the Executive Leadership Team & wider management community with the ambition that they engage, inspire and align all employees in co-creating a sustainable, high-performance culture.

 This coaching initiative was put in place to support members of the management & academic community around their individual high performance, and indirectly contribute to a change in culture within the business school.
 It aligned with wider organisation development iniatives to ensure quality, alignment and cost effectiveness.